RedisLabs/redislabs-docs/content/rs/databases/import-export/schedule-backups.md

 Periodic backups provide a way to restore data with minimal data loss.
 With Redis Enterprise Software, you can schedule periodic backups to occur once a day (every 24 hours), twice a day (every twelve hours), every four hours, or every hour.

-As of v6.2.8, you can specify the start time for twenty-four or twelve hour backups.
+As of v6.2.8, you can specify the start time for 24-hour or 12-hour backups.

 To make an on-demand backup, [export your data]({{< relref "/rs/databases/import-export/export-data.md" >}}).